PGL50/kickstarter-analysis/README.md

    ![OutcomesGoals](./resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered
 ####  My initial challenges were related to the GitHub and GitLab environments.
 I'm getting better with those as the class office hours introduce more features and then practice, practice, practice.
 I didn't have many challenges with the analyses.
-The instructionas are very detailed for the module and challange so it's easy to miss small details.
+The instructionas are very detailed for the module and challenge so it's easy to miss small details.
 When doing the COUNTIFS() calculations, I had to redo it a couple of times to get the exact endpoints for the groups (ie < or <=).
 It took a bit of Googling and testing to figure out how to insert an image file into the README.
 There is also a bit of a challenge editing in Markdown without a spellchecker.
 I have to constantly edit the file looking for misspelled words since they are not highlighted.

 ## Results